 Another traditional dish is perde pilav, a rice pilav of partridge or chicken, almonds and spices baked slowly in a thin egg-pastry "cloak."

+This is Ottoman-style dining.
 It's great fun, and the food is delicious and not expensive.

 Southeastern Anatolian Cuisine

 Interested in southeastern Anatolian cuisine?
 The Öz Kilis Lokantası, Hırka-i Şerif Caddesi, off the beaten track at Bedrettin Simavi Sokak No. 5 (map; tel.
 (212) 523 4457), specializes in dishes as they are made in the city of Kilis, just a few kilometers from the Syrian border north of Aleppo (Halab, Halep).
 The garlic soup is tart, savory and delicious.
 Hot pepper and mint are more in evidence in their dishes.
 They stuff dried eggplant/aubergine for patlıcan dolması, and prepare a variety of spicy kebabs.
 The pide (Turkish-style pizza) and lahmacun (extra-thin pizza) are fresh and tasty, made right before your eyes.